meilisearch/documentation/guides/advanced_guides/tokenization.md

 ## Language Support

-Currently, the MeiliSearch tokenizer is optimized for four languages:
+Currently, MeiliSearch offers full support for two groups of languages:

-- **English**  🇬🇧
+- **English** 🇬🇧 and **any other language that uses the Latin alphabet**
 - **Chinese** 🇨🇳

-- **Japanese** 🇯🇵
-- **Korean** 🇰🇷
+This is due to how our [tokenizer](/guides/advanced_guides/tokenization.md#tokenization) is optimized.
+While we can't promise high-quality results for languages outside of these two groups, we find that **MeiliSearch works effectively in most languages**.

-It also supports any language that uses the Latin alphabet. **Results may vary in languages with long compound words, such as German.**
+Note that although we support all languages that use the Latin alphabet, **results may vary in languages with long compound words, such as German.**

 ## Future Development

-We rely on external contributors to help us extend our tokenizer to support new languages.
+While we have employees from all over the world at MeiliSearch, we don't speak every language.
+In fact, we rely almost entirely on external contributors to understand how our engine is performing in a given language.

-In the future, we hope that our international developer community will lead the process of developing additional tokenizer pipelines.
-For now, if there's an unsupported language that you would like us to target, you can help by writing tests for that language, giving us feedback, or simply giving a :+1: to the relevant GitHub issue.
+In the future, we plan to open-source the development of [tokenization pipelines](/guides/advanced_guides/tokenization.md#tokenization) and let our international community lead the charge towards a more global MeiliSearch.
+For now, you can help by sharing tests, results, and feedback with us in that language's GitHub issue.
+Be sure to also give a :+1: to any language you'd like us to target!

 Here are some of the languages that have been requested by users and their corresponding issue: